LIHEAP and weatherization program New Mexico.

-Government grants from LIHEAP in New Mexico can be used to pay utility bills or funds can pay for weatherization services and home updates.
-A number of energy costs can be paid for, including winter heating and/or summer cooling bills.
-Low income families, seniors, and the disabled are the primary beneficiaries of the Low-Income Energy Assistance and Weatherization Programs in New Mexico.
+Government grants from LIHEAP in New Mexico will help pay utility bills or the funds can pay for weatherization and home updates.
+A number of energy costs can be paid for from LIHEAP in NM, including winter heating and/or summer cooling bills.
+Low income families, seniors, and the disabled are the primary beneficiaries of the Low-Income Energy Assistance and free Weatherization Program.
+Find how to apply for New Mexico LIHEAP and weatherization.

-Most of the resources are for those who pay a high proportion of their total household income on their home energy expenses.
-This generally means that grant money will go to low to moderate income individuals or families with children, the elderly, unemployed, and families that are struggling.
+Most of the resources listed below (and application phone numbers) are for those who pay a high proportion of their total household income on their home energy expenses.
+This generally means that LIHEAP grant money will go to low to moderate income individuals or families with children, the elderly, unemployed, and families that are struggling.
 Many of them have a low to moderate income so they struggle with their bills.
 Recipients are usually signed up at the same time for both LIHEAP and also free energy conservation resources from weatherization.

 If you need low income assistance, it is important to note that your utility services need to be in a active status.
 You can’t already be disconnected due to non payment.
 The state of New Mexico cannot pay on an account that requires deposits or reconnection fees under this government grant program.
 It also takes time to process paperwork, so please allow your community action agency enough time to process your payment prior to the threat of disconnection.
 While the main program is run out of Santa Fe, dial (800) 283-4465 for more information or to apply.